Tech site commenters must pass test before posting

 "We believe that you reading NRKbeta are at least as clever, and often smarter, than us who work here," Arnesen wrote in a statement on the website in August.
 "We believe in the idea that comments help to make the articles better by deepening, enriching and questioning the themes."

-But NRKbeta is the only section on the NRK website to have any comment fields still open at all, according to Arnesen.
-"The comment fields on the rest of the site have been turned off for years," he told CNN.
+But NRKbeta is one of very few sections on the NRK website to have any comment fields still open at all, according to Arnesen.
+"Most of the comment fields on the rest of the site have been turned off for years," he told CNN.

 With this new tool, Arnesen said he hopes to reinvigorate reader engagement across the NRK platform.
 "This could lead to us turning on comment fields elsewhere on the site," he said.